-Our standard shower sets consist of two main pieces: a shower arm and a knob or lever control panel.
-We also offer several options that include a handshower and/or a tub faucet.
-When you’re shopping for a shower set, you’ll notice a price and function difference between the two main types: thermostatic and pressure-balanced.
+Our standard shower sets consist of two main pieces: a shower arm, and a knob or lever control panel.
+We also offer several options that include a handshower, tub filler, or both.
+When you’re shopping for a shower set, you’ll notice a price and function between the two main types.

 Thermostatic Shower Sets

-Our thermostatic shower sets offer a luxury shower experience with optimal water temperature, water flow, and energy-savings.
-The main distinction is a thermostatic valve senses and controls the actual water temperature, while a pressure-balanced valve senses and controls only the ratio of hot water to cold.
+Our thermostatic shower sets offer a luxury shower experience with optimal water temperature, water flow, and energy savings.
+The main distinction is that a thermostatic valve senses and controls the actual water temperature, while a pressure balanced valve senses and controls only the ratio of hot water to cold.
 Thermostatic sets have two handles: one to control water flow and one for adjusting the water temperature.
 Once you set your ideal temperature, the water will be at your preferred setting each time your turn on the shower.

-As the more standard option, our pressure-balanced shower sets allow you to control both the water flow and temperature through a single knob.
-These sets are pressure-balanced via an internal sliding disc that reacts to changes in water pressure and adjusts the flow of hot and cold water to keep a set temperature.
+Our pressure balanced shower sets allow you to control both the water flow and temperature through a single knob.
+As the name suggests, these sets are pressure-balanced via an internal sliding disc that reacts to changes in water pressure and adjusts the flow of hot and cold water to keep a set temperature.

-Our shower heads are sold separately, which means you can pair the style of your choice with any of our shower sets (just check the width of the shower arm in your set—the standard is 1/2-inch).
-Choose from a range of versatile finishes that match the rest of our bath plumbing, hardware, and lighting collections.
-For most of our plumbing, we partnered with Watermark, a Brooklyn-based factory.
-They've been assembling and finishing all their bath plumbing parts in America using domestic and imported parts for over half a century.
+Our shower heads are sold separately, so you can choose the style you like and pair it with any of our shower sets (just check the width of the shower arm in your set—the standard width is 1/2-inch).
+Choose from our range of versatile finishes that match back to the rest of our bath plumbing, hardware, and lighting collections.
+When choosing your shower head attachment, there are two important factors to consider: flow rate and flow style.

-When looking at shower heads, it's important to consider the flow rate—also known as gallons per minute (GPM).
+Flow rate—also known as gallons per minute (GPM)—is a measurement of how many gallons of water are released per minute.
 Most modern shower heads have a flow rate less than 2.5 GPM (when at a standard water pressure of 80 psi) for ideal efficiency and water conservation.
 We offer shower heads with a range of options, from 2 GPM to water-saving 1.8 GPM.

 Jets: We offer shower heads with several jet options, each carefully engineered to ensure no streams of water cross.
 These shower heads offer the option to customize your shower experience, from relaxing rain to intense spray.